yusuf-s-ahmed/Meta-Data-Analysis/README.md

 ## Features

-- Cleaned and processed a dataset of **78,085 ads** across **859 UK-based campaigns**.
+- Cleaned and processed a dataset of 78,085 ads across 859 UK-based campaigns.
-- Applied **A/B testing** to compare ad performance across variables like interactivity, format, and placement.
+- Applied A/B testing to compare ad performance across variables like interactivity, format, and placement.
 - Defined campaign “success” as achieving at least five high-performing ads.
-- Conducted **audience segment** analysis to identify high-engagement customer profiles.
+- Conducted audience segment analysis to identify high-engagement customer profiles.
 - Visualised insights using Python and R libraries and designed the presentation deck in Figma and PowerPoint.

 ## Technology Stack